Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: Numerical experiments simulating the displacement of linearly elastic shallow shells subjected to an obstacle

-We also constrain the shell to remain confined in the convex portion of Euclidean space $\mathbb{E}^3$ identified by the planes $z=\pm x/2$.
+For this experiment, we constrain the shell to remain confined in the convex portion of Euclidean space $\mathbb{E}^3$ identified by the planes $z=\pm x/2$.
 The unit-normal vectors in the orthogonal complement of these two planes are given by

 respectively.

 The applied body force density $\bm{p}^\varepsilon=(p^{i,\varepsilon})$ entering the model is given by $\bm{p}^\varepsilon=(0,0,\varepsilon^3 g_\ell(y))$, where $\ell$ is a non-negative integer and